plloppii/ModelPlacement/README.txt

 -The tree structure would be created based on keeping the total model width and length as square as possible.

+Incomplete Tasks:
+-Finish implementation of tree data structure
+-Turning the algorithm into a templated class.

 Assumptions:
 Binary STL file used
 Models are orieted in the optimal printing orientation